Christoph16478/iq/iq_java.md

 ----

-78) Can you tell us at least 5 best practice you use while using threads in Java? (answer) This is similar to the previous question and you can use the answer given there.
+**Can you tell us at least 5 best practice you use while using threads in Java?**

+This is similar to the previous question and you can use the answer given there.
 Particularly with thread, you should:
 a) name your thread
 b) keep your task and thread separate, use Runnable or Callable with thread pool executor.